 As market interest rates have increased, we have experienced significant unrealized losses on our available-for-sale securities portfolio.
 Unrealized losses related to available-for-sale securities are reflected in accumulated other comprehensive income in our consolidated statements of financial condition and reduce the level of our book capital and tangible common equity.
 However, such unrealized losses do not affect our regulatory capital ratios.
 We actively monitor our available-for-sale securities portfolio and we do not currently anticipate the need to realize material losses from the sale of securities for liquidity purposes.
 Furthermore, we believe it is unlikely that we would be required to sell any such securities before recovery of their amortized cost bases, which may be at maturity.
-Nonetheless, our access to liquidity sources could be affected by unrealized losses if securities must be sold at a loss, tangible capital ratios decline from an increase in unrealized losses or realized credit losses, the Federal Home Loan Bank of Atlanta ("FHLB") or other funding sources reduce capacity, or bank regulators impose restrictions on us that impact the level of interest rates we may pay on deposits or our ability to access federal funds lines or brokered deposits.
+Nonetheless, our access to liquidity sources could be affected by unrealized losses, the Federal Home Loan Bank of Atlanta ("FHLB") or other funding sources reduce capacity, or bank regulators impose restrictions on us that impact the level of interest rates we may pay on deposits or our ability to access federal funds lines or brokered deposits.
 Additionally, significant unrealized losses could negatively impact market and customer perceptions of the Company, which could lead to a loss of depositor confidence and an increase in deposit withdrawals, particularly among those with uninsured deposits.